cybrbyte/cybrbyte/README.md

 Hello !
 I am Cybr / Roro , you probably found this profile through ponytown .
 I am a bit nervous around others but still feel free to interact I love making new friends !

-When I'm on ponytown im most likely on since a friend told me to hop on or I'm on just for the fun of it . ( exclusively found on the 18+ server )
+When I'm on ponytown im most likely on since a friend told me to hop on or I'm on just for the fun of it . ( exclusively found on the 18+ server near the jjk area )

 English is NOT my first language , always feel free to correct me on grammar and I will gladly fix it !